sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 a small "toy game" with the help of the classes GameBuilder and MatchBuilder, which we implemented for the purpose to facilitate thecreation of game testing contexts (block 1).
 You find more details on the GameBuilder and MatchBuilder classes below.

-<br>For this specific test a game with two players (PLAYER_1, PLAYER_2) was instantiated.
-The two players have
-two cards each (ace of clubs / queen of clubs and king of clubs / jack of clubs).
+For this specific test, a game with two players (PLAYER_1, PLAYER_2) was instantiated.
+The two players have two cards each (ace of clubs / queen of clubs and king of clubs / jack of clubs).
 There is another utility class CardValue which helps to instantiate cards easily.
 You find more details on the CardValue class below.

     void the_first_player_must_play_a_card_when_round_starts() {